 All submissions should follow the AJA Policy on the Publication and Citation of Unprovenanced Antiquities.

-Manuscripts submitted to the AJA are reviewed by appropriate experts without exception.
-While AJA Advisory Board members often serve as reviewers, manuscripts are also screened by outside experts.
-Most submissions are read by two scholars in addition to the Editor-in-Chief.
+Submissions considered for publication in the AJA are reviewed by appropriate experts without exception.
+While AJA Editorial Advisory Board members often serve as reviewers, manuscripts are also screened by outside experts.
+Most submissions are read by three scholars in addition to the Editors-in-Chief.

 - 1. The statement was drafted by several members of the AJA’s Advisory Board, the academic editors of the AJA, and First Vice President of the AIA Elizabeth S. Greene.
 Before its submission to the Governing Board, the draft was reviewed by the whole of the AJA’s Advisory Board, AIA President Laetitia La Follette, and AIA Vice President for Research and Academic Affairs Thomas Tartaron.
 (See the editorial letter from Jane B. Carter in AJA 125.3 .)